 Step 3: Join an Accountability Cohort of Other Professionals

-Joining an accountability cohort can help you stay consistent with your publishing cadence.
+Professional networking with an accountability cohort can help you stay consistent with your publishing cadence.

 As our good friends over at Ship30 say, “Writing alone is hard.
 Writing with a community is easy.”
 Don't be surprised when you make some unexpected lifelong friendships as a byproduct, either.
 Time and time again, we've heard cohort members of Ship30 say, “I came for the writing, but I stayed for the community.”